josephaw1022/AbstractAlgebraTool/README.md

 # AbstractAlgebraTool

 ## Functions in Abstract Class with example
-    Just copy and paste the line with print in it and see the example for yourself
+    Just copy line with the example in it and paste it in your code chunk and click the arrow and you should get the same answer

 ---